O Presidente Negro: Political power

 In the future story, according to Santana-Dezmann, the black population's access to education and the increase in the birth rate created a scenario in which the political hegemony of the white population would be challenged, creating two distinct ideological currents: the "white solution", which aimed to expatriate the black population and "dump the hundred million black Americans in the Amazon valley"; and the "black solution", in Miss Jane's view "much more feasible", which was the division of the country, in which the South of the United States would be left to the black population and the northern region to the white population.
 Miss Jane describes the events of 2228 as the "year of tragedy", with Santana-Dezmann, in her analysis, noting the lack of attitudes that imply the demerit or disqualification of black characters – with criticism always falling on white characters.

 With the arrival of the 2228 elections and the electoral success of the Elvinist Party, President Kerlog sought the support of the Black Association, receiving, as a condition for Jim Roy's support, that the law limiting the birth rate be eased, which, due to the political situation at the time, was accepted by the incumbent government.
-According to Formighieri, Kerlog sought out Roy because he recognized the possibility of an agreement with a male individual, something he didn't believe was possible when dealing with Miss Astor.
+According to Formighieri, Kerlog sought out Roy because he recognized the possibility of an agreement with a male individual, something he did not believe was possible when dealing with Miss Astor.
 When Jim Roy and Miss Astor met, there were no demands from the leader of the Black Association, but Miss Astor argued that the white male population was the enemy of both the female and black populations.
 Also according to Formighieri, the interest shown by the characters was only that of obtaining or maintaining power, with no regard for ideas of social equality.